nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `deleteOrder 1` deletes the order with index 1 from the selected person.
 * `listOrder 1` followed by `deleteOrder 2` selects the 1st person in the address book and deletes the 2nd order under the 1st person.

-### Mark an order as complete : `markOrder`
+### Mark an order as completed : `markOrder`

 Marks an order under the person whose orders are displayed as complete.

 Format: `markOrder ORDER_INDEX`

 * A person's order list must be selected using `listOrder` before marking an order from that person.
-* Marks an order under the selected person at the specified `ORDER_INDEX` as complete.
+* Marks an order under the selected person at the specified `ORDER_INDEX` as completed.
 * The order index refers to the index number shown in the **displayed order list**.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `markOrder 1` marks the order with index 1 from the displayed order list as complete.
+* `markOrder 1` marks the order with index 1 from the displayed order list as completed.
-* `listOrder 1` followed by `markOrder 2` selects the 1st person in the address book and marks the 2nd order under the 1st person as complete.
+* `listOrder 1` followed by `markOrder 2` selects the 1st person in the address book and marks the 2nd order under the 1st person as completed.

 ### Clearing all entries : `clear`